 Sleeping allows your brain to reorganize and recharge itself, as well as remove toxic waste byproducts that have accumulated throughout the day.
 A waste product that the body produces is a protein called beta-amyloid, which contributes to the development of Alzheimer’s disease.
 With sleep deprivation, your body does not have time to perform these functions, thus toxins can build up, affecting several aspects of health.

-Poor sleep has been linked to health issues such as stress, anxiety, high blood pressure, heart disease, type 2 diabetes, and obesity.
-It is suggested to get at least seven to nine hours of good quality sleep per night, on a regular basis to promote good health and a healthy detoxification system.
-This is a foundational recommendation of The Livy Method!
+Poor sleep has been linked to health issues such as stress, anxiety, high blood pressure, heart disease, type 2 diabetes and obesity.
+It is suggested to get at least seven to nine hours of good quality sleep per night, regularly, to promote good health and a healthy detoxification system.
+This is a foundational recommendation of The Livy Method.

 Drink enough water